COVID FAQs update 21/10/2020

 - Sanitising of all equipment between sessions

-We will be reviewing these against the most up-to-date Public Health guidance as it's released.
+We will be reviewing these against the most up-to-date Government guidance as it's released.

 Is it safe to return?

 The safety of all who come to the Ski Club is our priority.
-We have spent months planning our safe reopening.
-Along with the glazed screens, face coverings, one-way systems and social distancing you’ll now be used to seeing in your daily life, we have taken additional steps to ensure your safety.
+We have spent months planning our safe reopening, working alongside professional advisors who are experts in health & safety.
+Along with the Perspex screens, face coverings, one-way systems and social distancing you’ll now be used to seeing in your daily life, we have taken additional steps to ensure your safety.

 - All equipment is now sanitised between use.
 This includes skis, boards, and boots.